-Contributions under the Plan are voluntarily made by participants through a reduction in salary.
+Contributions under the Plan are voluntarily made by participants through a reduction in salary*.
 Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
-You may view the current limits here.
+View the current annual contribution limits.

 - 414(h) pick-up contributions